-ONLINE SAFETY TRAINING NEEDS AUDIT Name of staff member/volunteer: Date: Question Yes/No (add comments if necessary) Do you know the name of the person who has lead responsibility for online safety in school?
+ONLINE SAFETY TRAINING NEEDS AUDIT

+Name of staff member/volunteer: Date:

+Question Yes/No (add comments if necessary)

+Do you know the name of the person who has lead responsibility for online safety in school?

 Do you know what you must do if a pupil approaches you with a concern or issue?
-Are you familiar with the school's acceptable use agreement for staff, volunteers, governors and visitors?
-Are you familiar with the school's acceptable use agreement for pupils and parents?

-ONLINE SAFETY TRAINING NEEDS AUDIT Do you regularly change your password for accessing the school's ICT systems?
-Are you familiar with the school's approach to tackling cyber- bullying?
+ONLINE SAFETY TRAINING NEEDS AUDIT Are you familiar with the school's acceptable use agreement for staff, volunteers, governors and visitors?
+Are you familiar with the school's acceptable use agreement for children and parents?
+Do you regularly change your password for accessing the school's ICT systems?
+Are you familiar with the school's approach to tackling online abuse?
 Are there any areas of online safety in which you would like training/further training?